 At the same time expect due recognition and compensation for your hard work.
 If a nonprofit expects you to work for peanuts, it does not make sense.
 Talking about making a difference socially, go out of your home and help someone out with your own two hands, contribute financially, donate clothes and feed people, but working with nonprofit cannot be your short cut to charity.
 Don’t be a grumpy Santa Claus, you want to give out gifts, do it without returns, and when you do a job, treat it as a job, do it sincerely.

 You’ve always been a free person; happy with what you do, where does get that sense of motivation and drive from keeping in mind the practicalities and liabilities of career, income, family and sustainability?
 Can you give us a peek into your future as you see it?

 Sanjukta: As I said earlier having no responsibilities makes it easier to follow my heart.
 Another source of motivation is when people like you interview me (she jokes), there is a lot of goodwill and popularity.
 I really am a free and self made person.
 There is no other way to lead my life.
 Freedom is a necessity for my living.

 My future, I don’t really know, don’t plan too far ahead.
 But I want to be a famous person, make a difference, and take Samyukta Media to a different level, like our recent tie up with the University of Dehradun.
 I also want to write a book, be a photographer, so I have many dreams.

 The Mentors series features successful individuals who have made an outstanding impact in their respective professions.
-Powered by discount viagra pills, this series aims to bring out their influences and insights which can be shared with the students to guide them towards making the right career choice.
+Powered by viagra usage statistics, this series aims to bring out their influences and insights which can be shared with the students to guide them towards making the right career choice.
 You can nominate an expert/mentor who you want to be featured here.